team-for-awesome/make-a-difference-now/README.md

 I will not use that as an excuse to waive my right to vote, to withold my duty to sign petitions or to not get involved with charities or my community.

 ## Transmission
-I will Tell other people how they can make a difference and the positive effects will cascade.
+I will show other people that they matter and will help them realize their potential.
-This is why transmission is the most important item on this list.
-I am aware that my encouragment will only have an effect if I am non-intrusive.

 ## Compassion
 - I solemnly pledge to treat sentient beeings with unlimited respect